sw82/divelog/README.md

 - [x] design: the stats need to have the same width as the map
 - [x] design: check the dive pop ups and make sure it is nice and clean, also aligned and well use of icons as you do in the divelog
 - [x] stats: about depth relatad to length and bar consumption
-- [] include the fish db into the export/backup. also all relations in the sql so that you could restore it easily
+- [x] include the fish db into the export/backup. also all relations in the sql so that you could restore it easily
-- [] create a php script or so which creates all nesecassary files, folders etc and copies them from the git to the server. so I just upload this one php script and it will create everything and asks me to fill in database credentials, maybe a name or whatever is needed
+- [x] create a php script or so which creates all nesecassary files, folders etc and copies them from the git to the server. so I just upload this one php script and it will create everything and asks me to fill in database credentials, maybe a name or whatever is needed
-- [] Fatal error: Uncaught mysqli_sql_exception: Unknown column 'fish_id' in 'where clause' in /Users/basti_1/Library/Mobile Documents/com~apple~CloudDocs/Development/Repositories/divelog/fish_manager.php:111 Stack trace: #0 /Users/basti_1/Library/Mobile Documents/com~apple~CloudDocs/Development/Repositories/divelog/fish_manager.php(111): mysqli->query('SELECT fs.*, (S...') #1 {main} thrown in /Users/basti_1/Library/Mobile Documents/com~apple~CloudDocs/Development/Repositories/divelog/fish_manager.php on line 111
+- [x] Fatal error: Uncaught mysqli_sql_exception: Unknown column 'fish_id' in 'where clause' in fish_manager.php:111 Stack trace:  on line 111

+- [x] install script: install script: "Database setup file not found.
+Please place your database_setup.sql file in the application's root directory." after succesfully enter credentials
+- [x] install script: in the end I get a "Not Found The requested URL was not found on this server."
+- [x] install script: make sure to copy the needed files from the github source
+- [ ] add a proper admin panel to manage all aspects of the application from a single interface
+- [ ] implement HTTPS support by default for better security
+- [ ] create user role system for multiple divers sharing the same installation

 ## Recent Changes